Build a digital twin of your IoT device and monitor real-time sensor data using AWS IoT TwinMaker (Part 2 of 2)

 Create AWS IoT TwinMaker Component & Entity

-With your AWS IoT TwinMaker workspace selected, move to Component types section to create a component.
+With your AWS IoT TwinMaker workspace selected, move to Component types section to create a component type.
 AWS IoT TwinMaker components provide context for properties and data for their associated entities.
 You will now create a component that will access your device’s temperature and humidity data.
 The component will be the link between the AWS IoT TwinMaker workspace and the Lambda function used to read values from the Timestream database.

 Choose Create component type and paste the following code in the Request section.